wwwaylon/wwwaylon.github.io/_posts/2017-04-26-missing-data.md

 But that’s not what I want to review here, because right now most statistical software programs have defaults that do not properly deal with missing data; also I am not confident that we are currently able to automate the handling of missing data because there are many important considerations that require your input.

-So let’s review about missing data concepts and look at some examples.
+So let’s review missing data concepts and look at some examples.